Peyton Thompson

-Peyton Bryce Thompson (born September 26, 1990) is a former American football safety.
-He played college football at San Jose State University and attended Granite Bay High School in Granite Bay, California.
-He has been a member of the Atlanta Falcons, Washington Redskins, Chicago Bears and Jacksonville Jaguars.
+Peyton Bryce Thompson (born September 26, 1990) is an American former professional football safety.
+He played college football at San Jose State University.
+He was a member of the Atlanta Falcons, Washington Redskins, Chicago Bears and Jacksonville Jaguars.

+Early life

+Thompson attended Granite Bay High School in Granite Bay, California.

 College career

 Thompson played for the San Jose State Spartans from 2008 to 2011, recording 186 total tackles and seven interceptions.

 Professional career

-Atlanta Falcons

-Thompson signed with the Atlanta Falcons on May 2, 2012 after going undrafted in the 2012 NFL Draft.
+Thompson signed with the Atlanta Falcons on May 2, 2012, after going undrafted in the 2012 NFL draft.
 He was released by the Falcons on August 31 and signed to the team's practice squad on September 2, 2012.
 He was released by the Falcons on August 30, 2013.

-Washington Redskins

 Thompson was signed to the Washington Redskins' practice squad on November 27, 2013.
 He was released by the Redskins on August 9, 2014.

-Chicago Bears

-Thompson signed with the Chicago Bears on August 18, 2014 and was released by the Bears on August 23, 2014.
+Thompson signed with the Chicago Bears on August 18, 2014, and was released by the Bears on August 23, 2014.